pinely-international/tama/docs/docs/learn/unwinding/component-api.md

 function MyApp() { return <div></div> } // Works.
 ```

-Props are passed the   way.
+Props are passed as the first argument, *no other arguments are not passed*.

 ```tsx
 const EmptyComponent = (props) => {} // Works.
 function MyApp(props) { return <div></div> } // Works.
 ```

-Though there is a little difference: you can define initial props value.
+Initial props value can be defined.
-It will work in runtime, but (currently) you will have an error in TypeScript.
+It will work in runtime, but *currently* you will have an error in TypeScript.

 ```tsx
 class MyAppProps {}